bevyengine/rfcs/rfcs/45-stageless.md

    4. `IntoExclusiveSystem`
 2. Build out a basic schedule abstraction:
    1. Create a `ScheduleLabel` trait
-   2. Store multiple schedules in an `App` using a dictionary approach
+   2. Store multiple schedules in a keyed `SystemRegistry` resource
    3. Support adding systems to the schedule
       1. These should be initialized by definition: see [PR #2777](https://github.com/bevyengine/bevy/pull/2777)
    4. Support adding systems to specific schedules and create startup system API
-   5. Special-cased data access control for "the entire world" and `Schedules` to support exclusive systems
 3. Rebuild core command processing machinery
    1. Begin with trivial event-style commands
    2. Explore how to regain parallelism